 Certification from The Directors College confirms significant qualifications of expertise and competence.
 It also represents an on-going commitment to the future, practicing governance and stewardship in ways that contribute to companies, and at the same time raise the art, impact and outcomes of directorship.

 In so complex and dynamic a reality, it is impossible to foresee every eventuality or plan for every contingency.
-Rather than follow prescribed protocols, Chartered Directors draw on their training and learning to constructively engage problems, issues, goals and possibilities with imagination and integrity.
+Rather than follow prescribed protocols, graduates draw on their training and learning to constructively engage problems, issues, goals and possibilities with imagination and integrity.
 This creative process is inspired and disciplined by the following Precepts and Principles: